Most deprived area in England gets new Day Centre and Community Hub

-The project, which has been supported by grant funding from Allchurches Trust and the Methodist Insurance Fund, will enable Trinity Methodist Church, Clacton, to expand its current outreach programmes by offering a day centre.
+The project, which has been supported by grant funding from Allchurches Trust, including from the Methodist Grants programme, will enable Trinity Methodist Church, Clacton, to expand its current outreach programmes by offering a day centre.
 This will create a safe hub in order to continue its work among children and young families whilst providing much needed facilities for the homeless; including washing facilities and a training kitchen where clients can learn life skills.

 The church is located on the doorstep of what is often considered to be the most deprived village in England, just east of the Jaywick area of Clacton on Sea.
 The seaside resort was seen as a haven for those seeking a better future, only for people to find little there once they had arrived.

 Paul Playford, Grants Officer for Allchurches Trust, said: “Clacton is an area with extensive deprivation and the well-tended public gardens and attractive properties close to the seafront hide many social problems.
 I was informed that whilst in prison, some offenders are told that Clacton is the place to go on release because there are lots of jobs and plentiful accommodation.
 Neither point is true.”